a.k.a. Brands Holding Corp. (AKA) Reveals an Earnings Mystery

 a.k.a.
 Brands Holding Corp.
-(NYSE:AKA) went up by 23.73% from its latest closing price compared to the recent 1-year high of $15.23.
+(NYSE:AKA) went down by -6.85% from its latest closing price compared to the recent 1-year high of $15.23.
 The company’s stock price has collected 39.71% of gains in the last five trading sessions.

 Is It Worth Investing in a.k.a.
 Brands Holding Corp.
 (NYSE :AKA) Right Now?